 An individual appointed as the initial chairman or as an initial non-executive director in accordance with the provisions of this paragraph shall be appointed for the unexpired period of his term of office as Chairman or (as the case may be) non-executive director of the applicant NHS Trust; but if, on appointment, that period is less than 12 months, he shall be appointed for 12 months.

-[Board of Directors – appointment of deputy chairman (optional - Note 26)
+[Board of Directors – appointment of deputy chairman (optional)

-The Board of Governors at a general meeting of the Board of Governors shall appoint one of the non-executive directors as a deputy chairman.]
+The Council of Governors at a general meeting of the Council of Governors shall appoint one of the non-executive directors as a deputy chairman.]

 Board of Directors - appointment and removal of the Chief Executive and other executive directors